Preparing For The Post Go-Live Stabilization Dip

-The post go live productivity dip deserves attention.
-ERP success and organization change doesn’t end, and isn’t determined, just when you “hit the switch”.
-In fact, it is really just the beginning of opportunities for continuous organizational improvements and the realization of benefits and ROI.
-And, the value of formal and informal learning and training doesn’t stop after you “hit the switch”.
-During the pre go live phase, preparation and readiness training needs to consist of effective and efficient organizational stakeholder learning.
+The post-go-live ERP productivity dip deserves attention and proactive contemplation.
+ERP implementation and organizational change success do not end, and are not determined, just when you “hit the switch”.
+In fact, the “go-live” is really just the beginning of opportunities for continuous organizational ERP improvements and of the realization of ERP benefits and return on investment.
+The value of formal and informal learning and training doesn’t stop after you “hit the switch”.
+During the pre-go-live phase, preparation and readiness training needs to consist of effective organizational stakeholder learning.
 This learning should be executed with a scaffolding approach such that the learning process is effective.
-This learning should address conceptional as well as functional ERP learning.
-It should include user acceptance testing (UAT), conference room piloting (CRP), and formal and official sign-off among other best practices founded in principle in order to ensure proper training.
+Additionally, learning should address conceptual as well as functional ERP learning.
+Effective training should include user acceptance testing, conference room piloting, and formal sign-off among other best practices founded in principle.
+Additionally, the learning must consist of awareness and effective communication of the ERP truism, there will be a post-go-live ERP productivity dip.

-But, even given and assuming an effective and efficient pre-go-live training program, that’s really just the start.
-It is one thing to learn in a pre go live environment, it is another thing to learn on the job in a “real world” environment after the go-live.
-More to come on this in future posts, but to a certain degree, the transition past the post go-live stabilization and productivity dip is a function of human learning and the application of effective ERP organizational change learning programs.
-We are going to discuss the post go live productivity dip further on upcoming posts and articles, but there are multiple reasons for this dip.
-The key is not to just try to mitigate the productivity dip as much as possible (via the most effective and effect pre-go-live training), but to also just acknowledge and be honest about it, and then be prepared with tangible and effective post-go-live tactical actions that help ensure the transition past this productivity dip.
+Assuming an effective and efficient pre-go-live training program, that’s really just the start.
+It is one thing to learn in a pre-go-live environment.
+However, it is another thing to learn on the job in a “real world” environment after the go-live.
+To a large degree, the transition past the post-go-live productivity dip is a function of human learning and the application of effective ERP organizational change learning programs.
+We are going to discuss the post-go-live productivity dip further in upcoming posts and articles, but there are multiple reasons for this dip.
+The key is not to just try to mitigate the productivity dip as much as possible via the most effective and efficient pre-go-live training.
+Mitigating the productivity dip includes just acknowledging and being honest about it.
+Furthermore, being prepared with tangible and effective post-go-live tactical actions helps ensure the transition past this ERP productivity dip.

-One major and primary key to post go-live transition and stabilization success comes with; 1) a continuous learning program, 2) effective and efficient transfer of knowledge to the workplace, and 3) and proper measurement, adjustment, and support for the application of the knowledge that was gained in pre go live training.
+One major and primary key to post-go-live transition success comes with; 1) a continuous learning program, 2) effective and efficient transfer of knowledge to the workplace, and 3) and proper measurement, adjustment, and support for the application of the knowledge that was gained in pre-go-live training.

 (Kirkpatrick & Kirkpatrick, “Four Levels of Training Evaluation”, page 15)

-Kirkpatrick and Kirkpatrick are basically telling us ERP Organizational change practitioners that effective training as well as training expectations, evaluations, and the application doesn’t end after the classroom UATs and CRPs.
-So then, the ERP organizational change plan must have concrete, specific, organizationally aligned action items in order to ensure that training and its application is effective.
-This will help organizations accelerate past the known, factual, expected, and accepted (to a certain degree) post-go-live productivity dip.
+Kirkpatrick and Kirkpatrick are basically telling us ERP Organizational change practitioners that effective training as well as training expectations, evaluations, and the application doesn’t end after the classroom user acceptance testing and conference room pilots.
+So then, the ERP organizational change plan must have concrete, specific, organizationally aligned action items in order to ensure that training and its application are effective.
+This will help organizations accelerate past the known, factual, expected, and accepted (to a certain degree) post-go-live ERP productivity dip.

 Understanding That Success & Realized Benefits Aren’t Always Immediate

 In “Firm Performance Effects in Relation to the Implementation and Use of Enterprise Resource Planning Systems”, Nicolaou (2011) states that ERP implementation represents a significant commitment that impacts nearly all business processes.
 Nicolaou also states that given the sheer nature of ERP, benefits aren’t and can’t all be realized within a short time frame.
-Nicolaou (2011) suggests that ROI and expected benefits can be a longer-term realization.
+ERP ROI and expected benefits can be a longer-term realization that extends well beyond the go-live.
 Nicolaou further adds that the “return on assets and return on investment were negatively affected by ERP adoption in the year of and following system completion”.
 In other words, success and realized benefits aren’t always immediate and fully realized just because an organization “hit the switch”.

 Well said indeed.